tomvita/Breeze-Beta/Breeze.md

 ### Memory Hacking vs. ASM Hacking

--   **Memory Hack**: The cheatVM periodically writes values to memory.
-This needs to be timed correctly to work.
+Both approaches modify game memory, but they do so in fundamentally different ways:

+-   **Memory Hack (Direct Write)**: The CheatVM periodically writes a value to a specific memory address.
+Its effectiveness depends on timing, as the game might overwrite the value immediately.
+This is simpler but can be less reliable.
--   **ASM Hack**: The cheatVM modifies the game's own code to change memory.
-This is a one-time patch (per game session) and is generally more reliable for hacks that need to be active constantly (e.g., infinite health).
+-   **ASM Hack (Code Modification)**: The CheatVM patches the game's own code.
+The modified code then alters memory whenever it is executed by the game.
+This is a one-time patch (per game session) that is synchronized with the game's logic, making it far more reliable and precise, especially for values that change frequently.
+An ASM hack is generally more accurate than a pointer chain, as it hooks directly into the game's behavior rather than relying on memory structures that might be coincidental.

 ---